• Skip to main content

 Something like that.
 Age two is also about the time that real make-believe play starts.

 But we should be talking about the range, not a particular age.
 Pretend kitchens are perfect for a wide range of children’s ages.
 Some are designed for older kids, some are meant for 3+ kids.
+Little boys will find some cooking sets appealing while girls will take to some.

 The Manufacturer’s Recommendation to the rescue